Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 • Thank your donors in your newsletters and other updates.
 Emphasize that you wouldn’t be able to do the work you do without their support.

-• Create a virtual tour or other engaging video content so your donors can see your nonprofit up close and personal.
+• Hold an open house or offer tours.
+You can also create a virtual tour or other engaging video content to let your donors see your nonprofit up close and personal.

 • Thank your donors just because they’re great.